AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 $$Efficiency =\frac{|4.195-48.82|}{48.82} = 0.91468\% $$

-### Hypotheses for the Cause of Inefficiency

-**[Type this out into sentences/paragraphs]**

-- Inaccurate pressure readings because the current pressure sensors have a low proof pressure range.
-  - Mention breaking several pressure sensors (our current 30 psi range pressure sensor has a proof pressure of up to 60 psi -- want to switch to pressure sensor with 100 psi range which would have a proof pressure of up to 200 psi)
-  - The pressure from the water driven through the waste valve seems to exceed the pressure range of the sensor, and the sensor cannot accurately read the spikes in pressure changes between the closing and opening of the valve.
-- The diameter of the effluent check valve is too small relative to the diameter of the drive pipe which may create a large amount of headloss that causes much of the inefficiency of the system.
-  - Making the side check valve as big as the valve in the drive pipe may reduce a significant portion of the headloss due to the effluent valve.
-  - Can s

 ## Conclusions

 From extensive data collection and analysis, the team calculated that the force required to open the valve was 11.82 N; this force was determined by a force analysis of water being added to the bottle until the valve opened.
 With this calculation, the team was able to determine the ideal spring constant using Hooke's Law ($F=kx$).
 The use of the ideal spring increased the amount of water driven up through the effluent pipe.